 4. How do I start reading and writing with all the languages?

 Although I didn’t get the answer as soon as I would have liked, her answer did help and provide me with the resources so that I could start answer my questions and eventually planning my activities.
-Still months later, I am referring back to the answers and using her tips to enhance my activities.
+Still months later, I refer back to the answers often and I also refer other people to read this post.

 Here is the link to the answer I received : http://multilingualparenting.com/2016/06/12/qa-bilingual-homeschooling-how-to-successfully-integrate-more-than-one-language/